osrf/multiarch-docker-image-generation/README.md

 `$ sudo apt install qemu-user-static`

 Additionally, the runtime in the container will need access to qemu-<arch>-static binaries.
 This can be done two ways; by either mounting those binaries from the host to `user/bin/` inside the container, or baking them into the image itself from the get-go (as done here in this repo's bootstrap setup).
+To see what version of qemu is currently being bundled, check the commit history.
+Updates to the embedded binaries should include their full version and how they were sourced.

 In order to use the bootstrap tooling, `debootstrap` must be installed.
 This can be done by simply via:
 `$ sudo apt install debootstrap`